SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise7.md

 ![](images/powerbi7.png)

 6.Use your credentials which you have to copy from the **Environment detials** tab.
 Copy username and password and paste for signing in.
-You will get a popup saying **Stay signed in?**, click **Yes** for this.
+You will get a popup saying **Stay signed in**, click **Yes** for this.

 7.Now select **Start** by agreeing to Microsoft terms and conditions.
 You can skip optional steps after signing in, such as you will get a message over your screen to **Invite more people**.
 You can simply skip this step.